Martoni/VHDL_Lib/README.md

 VHDL_Lib
 ========

-My library of vhdl files, with testbench
+My library of vhdl files, with testbenches for ghdl/gtkwave (and Makefile)